 - SEO is for content writers, researchers, and code lovers.
-SEO has sub-specializations including content creation (writing), link-building, and technical.
+SEO has sub-specializations, including content creation (writing) – as well as more modern AI SEO content generation and prompting, link-building, and technical.
 But generally speaking, SEO is a good channel for writers as well as technical people.
 Content marketing could also fall under this category.

 - PPC appeals to the analytically minded.
 It involves a lot of data, spreadsheets, organization, and identifying trends.

 - Paid Social is for the creatively minded.
 With images, video, audience targeting, and ad writing, ads on Facebook, Twitter, and LinkedIn appear to the artistic marketer.